hellohaptik/docs_haptik/docs/bot-builder/integrations/integrating-apis.md

 Permanent user data will be available across bots and businesses as long as the underlying user is the same in the database.

 > Conversation data and permanent user data can be set from the backend as well.

+**8. env_variables** - env_variables key returns environment variable values of current environment.
+ENV variables can be added/edited by developer from code executor UI.

 **entity output format**